Coded Computing for Distributed Graph Analytics: Introduction

-To prove the achievability, we propose a coded scheme that creates coding opportunities for communicating messages across machines by Mapping the same graph vertex at different machines, so that each coded transmission satisfies the data demand of multiple machines.
-Within each multicast group, each worker communicates a coded message which is generated using careful alignment of the intermediate values that the worker needs to communicate to all the remaining members of the multicast group.
-Using these coded transmissions, each machine retrieves the missing intermediate values required for its computation Reduction using the available intermediate values from Mapping and the received messages.
+Moving from the MapReduce framework in~\cite{li2017fundamental} to graph based MapReduce, the key challenge is that the computation associated with each vertex highly depends on the graph structure.
+In particular, graph computation at each vertex requires data \textit{only} from the neighboring vertices, while in the MapReduce framework in~\cite{li2017fundamental}, each output computation needs all the input files (which in graph based MapReduce shall correspond to a complete graph).
+This asymmetry in the data requirements of the graph computations is the main challenge in developing efficient subgraph and Reduce computation allocations and Shuffling schemes for graph based MapReduce.
+As a key component of our proposed coding framework, we propose a coded scheme that creates coding opportunities for communicating messages across servers by Mapping the same graph vertex at different servers, so that each coded transmission satisfies the data demand of multiple servers.
+Within each multicast group, each server communicates a coded message which is generated using careful alignment of the intermediate values that the server needs to communicate to all the remaining members of the multicast group.
+Each server retrieves the missing intermediate values required for its Reduce computations using the locally available intermediate values from the Map phase and the coded messages received during the Shuffle phase.

-We also demonstrate that the proposed scheme is asymptotically optimal for the ER model.
-To this end, we derive an information-theoretic lower bound on the average communication load for any allocation with computation load $r$.
-To derive the lower bound, using induction we derive a lower bound on the expected load induced by any subset of servers.
-Therefore, the computation-communication trade-off for the ER model is asymptotically characterized as $ L^*(r)\approx\frac{1}{r}p(1-\frac{r}{K}), $ for any integer computation load $1\leq r \leq K$.
-Comparing with the expected uncoded load $L^\textsf{UC}(r)=p(1-\frac{r}{K})$, this shows that the asymptotic communication gain $r$ obtained by the proposed scheme for the ER model is optimal and can not be improved.

-We extend our achievability results to random bi-partite model, stochastic block model and the power law model.
-The proposed schemes demonstrate that an inverse-linear trade-off between computation and communication loads in distributed graph processing exists for these graph models as well.
-Furthermore, we provide converse results for both the bi-partite model as well as the stochastic block model.